vjmadrid/workspace-java-architecture-lab/architecture-common/README.md

 This library stands out for:

-* Provides **global contant classes**
+* Provides **global contant classes** para : environment management, project structure, global values, DTO values, Entity values, web element configuration, validation patterns, resource file loader for Dummy support, etc.
-* Provides **utility classes** to facilitaty testing with certain elements : converters, transformers, serialize, list, date,  convert object to JSON, Convert JSON to YAML, etc.
+* Provides **utility classes** to facilitaty testing with certain elements : converters, transformers, serialize, list, date, ....
+* Provide **Conversion Classes (utility variant)** to perform conversions between formats, types, etc.
 * Provides a **generic exception** "AcmeException" (Main Business Exception) to have a differentiating type of exception in the project (the rest of exceptions should inherit from it)
 * Provides  an **abstract component for generating entities or models**
 * Define **common frameworks** and their versioning (Help to define an architecture)

+Build / Deployment conditions :

+* Deploy as a library